 A segment of Wisconsin's self-funded snowmobile trail system winds its way through the Reserve.
 A local snowmobile club grooms and maintains the trail from December 15 through March 31, snow cover permitting.
 Enjoy the Reserve's scenic ridges and valleys by snowmobile, the only motorized vehicle allowed to operate on Reserve lands.
 Snowmobile enthusiasts are required to stay on the designated snowmobile trail.

 Snowshoeing & Winter Hiking

 Snowshoe enthusiasts and winter hikers are welcome to explore the hidden wonders of the Reserve.
 There are not designated nor groomed snowshoe trails, although the summer trail system is easy to follow in the winter.
-NOTE: Please avoid walking on the snowmobile trail or on the groomed cross-country ski trails.
+NOTE: Use the ungroomed edge when walking on the snowmobile trail or on the groomed cross-country ski trails.
 Enjoy the unbeatable scenery, visit the ice caves, and get the workout of a lifetime!

 Fat Tire Bike (Non-motorized pedal bike, tires 3.7-5 inches, 10 psi or lower)

 There are approximately 8 miles of fat tire bike (FTB) trails on the Reserve.
 Located on the eastern side of the property, fat tire bike trails are winter trails (Jan 1 - March 15) and are subject to closure during the season.
 The following criteria must be in place for the FTB trails to remain open:

 2. The temperature must be 25 degrees F or below.